geerlingguy/mac-dev-playbook/full-mac-setup-mford.md

     - iCloud
     - iMessage
     - Mac App Store
-  - `sudo softwareupdate --install-rosetta`
+  - `sudo softwareupdate --install-rosetta` (required to install adobe acrobat)
   - Run the playbook remotely with `--tags homebrew`.
     - If there are errors, you may need to finish up other tasks like installing 'old-fashioned' apps first
-  - TODO: Ensure that the homebrew binary directory is assed to the PATH:
+  - Ensure that the homebrew binary directory is assed to the PATH:
     - `export PATH=/opt/homebrew/bin:$PATH`
   - Install old-fashioned apps:
     - Install [Insta360 Link](https://www.insta360.com/download/insta360-link)